How we helped during the Pandemic

 The Brock University Library Makerspace has used some of our resources to help during this time and join the fight against the spread of COVID-19.
-We are no longer taking any PPE requests at this time and will shift focus to our sole remaining requests to get them complete as soon as we are able.
+Due to the increase in access to PPE we are no longer making face shields in house.

 This is a database for all companies that are selling PPE and other sanitation supplies for employers to equip their staff with in response to COVID-19.

 Equipment is categorized by parts of the body, province/city availability, and contact information to immediately get in touch.

 Do you have access to a 3D printer and would like to help #flattenthecurve?
 Here are some ways you can get involved in the Niagara Region.

 - The Niagara Health Foundation is accepting donations of any shields, masks, or other safety equipment, an can be reached by calling 905-323-3863 or messaging email@example.com.

 - Shop3D.ca, a 3D printing resource for models and printers alike have started a specific page Covidstop.ca, where they pay for the shipping/consumables to send/distribute face shields.

 - Contact Niagara EMS Community Relations Specialist Bryce Brunarski at Bryce.Burnarski@niagararegion.ca.